 When converted to AR4 values (the CAT standard), the absolute emissions level in 2030 would be 375 MtCO2e (excl.
 LULUCF).

 This NDC has made several improvements.
 The NDC has raised ambition of the 2030 target.
 The last target represented 466-479 MtCO2e in 2030, or 8-11% above 1990 emissions levels and 11-13% above 2010 levels excluding LULUCF.
 The new target results in 375 MtCO2e in 2030, or 13% below 1990 emissions levels, and 29% below 2005 levels, excluding LULUCF.
-This is a positive step, but further NDC updates with increased ambition are required for Australia to be Paris Agreement 1.5°C compatible.
+This is a positive step, but further NDC updates with increased ambition are required for Australia to be compatible with limiting warming to 1.5°C.

 The NDC now states Australia will not use carryover from overachieving the Kyoto Protocol targets — or its 2020 target — to meet the 2030 target.
 However, Australia must also ensure carryover from the emissions budget and absolute target is not used for future targets.

 The NDC document also lists a number of funding and policy measures.
 The methods of implementation to achieve the policies and target is critical to real emissions reductions.
 The use of carbon offsets places the effectiveness of the policies such as the safeguard mechanism into question (see the policies and action section).
 The NDC states the government will conduct a review into the Australian Carbon Credit Units (ACCUs).